b-venter/Matrix-Docker-install/README.md

 * `docker restart nginx`
 * `docker restart synapse`

 You can toggle the *enable_registration* option to control when / if people can create an account.
-Just restart the *synapse* ccontainer to re-read the config.
+Just restart the *synapse* container to re-read the config.

 **Time to test:** Load the synapse.matrix.exmple.com URL - you should get a confirmation page that matrix is up and running.
 Then load the Element URL (element.matrix.example.com) and choose "Create Account".
 You will either be able to create an account or will get a message saying "Registration is disabled".